 Frequently Asked Questions

-The following are answers to frequently asked questions regarding the Psychology program.
+Find answers to your frequently asked questions regarding the Psychology program.

 Psychologists study the human mind and human behavior.
 Research psychologists investigate the physical, cognitive, emotional, or social aspects of human behavior.
 Psychologists in health services fields provide mental health care in hospitals, clinics, schools or private settings.
 Psychologists employed in applied settings, such as business, industry, government or nonprofit organizations, provide training, conduct research, design organizational systems and act as advocates for psychology.